1: Scope and Exceptions

 - Solemnity of Mary, the Holy Mother of God – January 1

-- All Saints – November 1
+- Solemnity of All Saints – November 1

-- Days of fasting and abstinence in the Catholic Diocese of Arlington
+- Days of fasting and abstinence (Canon 1251):

 - Ash Wednesday – forty-six days before Easter

-- Good Friday – Friday before Easter
+- Friday of the Passion of the Lord (Good Friday) – Friday before Easter

 - First Sunday of Advent – fourth Sunday before Christmas